wei-hao-chu/1800_202530_BBY23/README.md

 npm run dev
 ```

-3. Open the app in your browser at `http://localhost:3000`
+3. Open the app in your browser at `http://localhost:3000` or `http://localhost:5173`

 Notes: